madpah/serializable/docs/customising-structure.rst

 Defining Views
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-A View is a class that extends :class:`serializable.ViewType` and you should create classes as required in your
+A View is a class that extends :class:`py_serializable.ViewType` and you should create classes as required in your
 implementation.

 For example:

 .. code-block:: python

-   from serializable import ViewType
+   from py_serializable import ViewType

    class SchemaVersion1(ViewType):
       pass